solana-mobile/solana-mobile-doc-site/docs/android-native/quickstart.md

 The `rpc-core` library defines a `JsonRpc20Request` constructor to conveniently construct a Solana JSON RPC request.

-Populate the JSON object with the method name and parameters of a [Solana RPC method](https://docs.solana.com/api/http).
+Populate the JSON object with the method name and JSON serialized parameters of a [Solana RPC method](https://docs.solana.com/api/http).
 The constructor also includes a `requestId` parameter, as per JSON-RPC spec.

 #### Example: `getLatestBlockhash` RPC request